How to Train your Antivirus: RL-based Hardening through the Problem-Space: AutoRobust

 \begin{theorem}[Problem-Space p-Robustness] Given model $\mathcal{M}$ and adversary $\mathcal{V}$ with problem-space capabilities $\mathcal{C}$, $\mathcal{M}$ is robust to problem-space evasion with probability $p$ if and only if the expected reward of the optimal policy $\pi^*(a|s)$ in the corresponding MDP is $1-p$. \end{theorem}

-\begin{proof} Let us assume that the reward for the adversary is 1 if they evade at time step $t > 0$ with the episode terminating afterwards, otherwise it is 0 if they cannot evade up to a maximum time horizon $\mathcal{T}$.
+\begin{proof} Let us assume a scalar reward for the adversary: 1 if they evade at time step $t > 0$ with the episode terminating afterwards, or 0 if they cannot evade up to a maximum time horizon $\mathcal{T}$.
 The objective of the adversary is to maximize the reward of their policy $\pi_\theta^\mathcal{V}(a|s)$, parameterized by $\theta$, over a number of episodes $N$.
 Then the expected value of the reward $\mathcal{R}$ is:

 The optimal policy $\pi^*(a|s)$ is by definition the one that maximizes this expectation, and from the Policy Gradient Theorem \cite{sutton1999policy} we can compute it in a gradient-based manner.
-If we bijectively map actions $a \in \mathcal{A}$ to transformations $T$ in the capability set $\mathcal{C}$, and states $s \in \mathcal{S}$ to the latent space $\Lambda$ of $\mathcal{M}$, then it is sound to construe this adversarial task as the corresponding MDP: transformations on current state $s$, deterministically lead to one and only one $s'$, while upholding the Markov Property.
+If we bijectively map actions $a \in \mathcal{A}$ to transformations $T$ in the capability set $\mathcal{C}$, and states $s \in \mathcal{S}$ to the latent space $\Lambda$ of $\mathcal{M}$, then it is sound to construe this adversarial task as the corresponding MDP: transformations on current state $s$, deterministically lead to only one successor $s'$.
+Additionally, the Markov Property is preserved as this transition depends solely on $s$ and transformation $\alpha_t \in T$.
 Now if we assume the value of the expectation is $1-p$, and given that $\mathcal{R} \in \{0,1\}$, from \eqref{eqn:expect} we can show that:

 It follows that the probability $P(ben)$ of the model $\mathcal{M}$ being robust to the adversary is $p$.
-The converse is also straightforward to show: if we assume that a model is p-Robust, then for $\mathcal{V^*}$ an optimal adversary, $P(ben) = p$, and from \eqref{eqn:expect} the expectation is $1-p$. $\square$ \end{proof}
+The converse is also straightforward to show: if we assume that a model is p-Robust, then for $\mathcal{V^*}$ an optimal adversary, $P(ben) = p$, and from \eqref{eqn:expect} the expectation is $1-p$. \end{proof}